MeanderingNinja/Set-Up-a-Service-on-Ubuntu/README.md

 #### What is the structure of a unit file?
 The internal structure of unit files are organized with **sections**.
 Sections are denoted by a pair of square brackets “[” and “]” with the section name enclosed within.
 Within these sections, unit behavior and metadata is defined through the use of simple **directives** using a key-value format with assignment indicated by an equal sign.
 ##### *[Unit] Section Directives*
 **The first section found in most unit files is the [Unit] section.** This is generally used for defining metadata for the unit and configuring the relationship of the unit to other units.
-Some common directives that you will find in the [Unit] section:

 ##### *[Install] Section Directives*
 **The last section is often the [Install] section.** This section is optional and is used to define the behavior or a unit if it is enabled or disabled.
 Enabling a unit marks it to be automatically started at boot.
 Because of this, only units that can be enabled will have this section.
-The directives within dictate what should happen when the unit is enabled:
 ##### *Unit-Specific Section Directives (The [Service] Section)*
 Sandwiched between the previous two sections, you will likely find unit type-specific sections.
 I'll only list The [Service] Section here.
 The [Service] section is used to provide configuration that is only applicable for services.
-The directives that actually defined how to manage our services:

 ## How I created a service for my cat bathroom monitoring system project
 The following unit file was created under `/etc/systemd/system/` and is named `cat_data_watcher.service`.